 - Shower: replace old razors, trash half-used shampoos from three haircuts ago

-Buy if needed: Clear drawer organizers.
-2-tier riser for under-sink.
-A small counter tray to corral daily items. ~$30 to $50 total.
+Buy if needed: drawer dividers, a two-tier under-sink organizer, and a small counter tray to corral daily items.
+Budget about $30 to $50 total.

 Day 5: Kids' rooms (2 to 4 hours per room)